SwiftSeal/resistify/README.md

 Secondly, each potential NLR sequence is scanned for CC, TIR, NB-ARC, and LRR associated motifs via NLRexpress.
 These are used as an additional layer of evidence to reclassify each NLR by predicting LRR domains, and predicting any CC or TIR domains which may have been missed in the initial `hmmsearch`.

-*Resistify* will also search for N-terminal MADA motifs and CJID domains that are common to CNLs and TNLs respectively.
+Resistify will also search for N-terminal MADA motifs and CJID domains that are common to CNLs and TNLs respectively.

 ## Contributing

 Contributions are greatly appreciated!
-If you experience any issues running *Resistify*, please get in touch via the Issues page.
+If you experience any issues running Resistify, please get in touch via the Issues page.